tari-project/tari/RFC/src/RFC-0350_OptimisticRollups.md

 * Check that the instructions in the proof corresponds to the ones in the challenged checkpoint.
 It needs to retrieve all the raw data with all instructions provided in the fraud proof, calculate the merkle tree root and compare it with the one in the challenged checkpoint.
 * Apply ALL the instructions to the initial state to calculate the final state, calculate the hash of that final state and compare it to the one being provided in the checkpoint, it must be different to the challenged checkpoint.

-If all of the previous checks are valid the fraud proof is considered valid, so the stake in the challenged checkpoint is transfered to the challenger party and the stake in the fraud proof can be spent.
-Otherwise, if any of the checks are not valid, the fraud proof is considered invalid and the stakes in the fraud proof are transefered to the checkpoint submitters.
+If all the previous checks are valid the fraud proof is considered valid, so the stake in the challenged checkpoint is transferred to the challenger party and the stake in the fraud proof can be spent.
+Otherwise, if any of the checks are not valid, the fraud proof is considered invalid and the stakes in the fraud proof are transferred to the checkpoint submitters.

 ### Open questions:
 * Currently, the base layer do not have the tools to reproduce the computations being done in the side-chains.
 It's needed a way to execute templates in the base layer.
 * How do we handle the dispute over the instructions themselves?
-Instructions could be signed by the user emmiting them so fake instructions can be checked, but there is the case of a challenger claiming that a checkpoint censored or eliminated one or more instructions.
+Instructions could be signed by the user emitting them, so fake instructions can be checked, but there is the case of a challenger claiming that a checkpoint censored or eliminated one or more instructions.
 This last case is not possible to check with the current proposal.
-* Are all the raw data for the inital state and the instruction set in a fraud proof included on-chain or off-chain?
+* Are all the raw data for the initial state and the instruction set in a fraud proof included on-chain or off-chain?
 If off-chain how, via URLs?
 * Do we implement a non-interactive fraud proof as proposed, or do we go for a more complicated (but more efficient) interactive way?
 * Is it convenient to implement a liquidity exit to allow to consider a checkpoint data as confirmed before the challenge window expired?